Amp up your property management lead gen game: Your nurture and sales strategy

 Get the Guide

-Your next step is to nurture those leads.
+Your next step in your property management lead generation and conversion game is to nurture those leads.
 After all, not every lead that comes in is ready to sign a contract.
 It takes time and effort to get property owners to convert to clients.

 To do that, you’ll need some patience, some great marketing tools, and a solid sales process to help you close.

-This is the second post on marketing yourself to drive new business.
-We started with lead generation, or the process of attracting new owners.
+This is the second post on how to generate property management leads that convert.
+We started with lead generation, or the process of attracting new owners who are looking for a property management company.
 Now, we’ll talk about lead nurturing and provide some strategies to deepen interest from property owners and turn them into clients fast.

 When we talk about lead nurturing, we’re talking about your sales process.
 Once you get new property owners interested in your business, lead nurturing strategies help you keep them interested in, and eventually sell them on, your services.

-In the first post, we explained the marketing funnel, a tool to help you organize your leads into categories and implement the right strategies at the right time.
+In the first post, we explained the marketing funnel, a tool to help you organize your property management leads into categories and implement the right strategies at the right time.

 Let’s review.

-Top of the Funnel: This is your lead generation, or acquisition stage, where you make new property owner aware of your business.
+Top of the Funnel: This is your lead generation, or acquisition stage, where you make new property owners aware of your business.

-Middle of the Funnel: Also called the consideration stage, this part of the funnel is where you begin nurturing leads.
+Middle of the Funnel: Also called the consideration stage, this part of the funnel is where potential clients are evaluating your services and comparing them to others.

 Bottom of the Funnel: This is the conversion stage, where leads become clients.